satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

+- Standardized and centralized health data from multiple sources into a single repository to be used by multiple institutions.
 - Engaged with government stakeholders to develop data science solutions to tackle child undernutrition in India.
-- Ideated and developed research projects to discover efficiency of different methods to tackle undernutrition.
-- Raised \$200,000 in funding from the Bill and Melinda Gates Foundation and led a project that analyzed impact of improved household monthly income on child undernutrition prevalence.
+- Secured $200,000 in funding from the Bill and Melinda Gates Foundation to lead a project on analyzing the impact of improved household income on child undernutrition in India.
-- Developed and trained geospatial models using Gaussian Process Regressions on large datasets using PyTorch.
-- Compiled public health data from different sources into a data repository that was adopted by multiple institutions.
+- Modelled child undernutrition in the country through Geospatial Machine Learning Models using PyTorch.

 <p style="text-align:left;margin:0; padding-top:0;">
     <b> Lighthouse Datalabs </b>